 Amy J. Lanou, Ph.D.

 Senior nutrition scientist and assistant professor at University of North Carolina Asheville.
-Oversees projects and campaigns to help health care professionals and laypeople transition to a low-fat vegetarian diet.
-Researches and writes about reducing the risk of chronic diseases through plant-based diets.
-Authored Building Bone Vitality and Healthy Eating for Life for Children.
-Lead author of a landmark review in Pediatrics showing that dairy products do not promote bone health.
-Formerly served as PCRM’s nutrition director for five years.
+Researches and writes about reducing the risk of chronic disease with a plant-based diet.
+Lead author of a landmark review in Pediatrics that finds dairy products do not promote bone health.
 Full-length bio >